Garden Tours

 After finalizing the concept screens, I created a prototype using Google AI Studio.

-View prototype ↗This outcome was shaped by on site observation, direct conversations with park visitors, and iterative design decisions grounded in user research.
+This solution was shaped by on site observation, direct conversations with park visitors, and iterative design decisions grounded in user research.
 This was the path I took:

 - Naturalistic observation